Jiggly Caliente: Personal life

 Caliente was Catholic.
 She publicly came out as transgender in 2016.
 She shared her transgender identity for the first time on a podcast, stating that receiving letters from fans who were struggling with their own gender identity helped her to realize she was a trans woman.
-Two months later, she wrote on Instagram that "our trans brothers and sisters are very much part of our struggle for equality" and publicly encouraged drag race fans to engage in advocacy for trans rights.
+Two months later, she wrote on Instagram that "our trans brothers and sisters are very much part of our struggle for equality" and publicly encouraged Drag Race fans to engage in advocacy for trans rights.

 Illness and death

 On April 24, 2025, Caliente's family revealed in a statement that her right leg had been surgically amputated due to a severe infection.
 She died in hospital three days later, at age 44.
 Caliente's family announced that a livestreamed funeral would take place in New York City sometime in May, and that there would be a special moment set aside for fans to visit and pay respects.

 Fellow Drag Race alumni and celebrities posted tributes to Caliente on social media.
-The premiere season of Drag Race Philippines Slaysian Royale paid several tributes to Caliente, including a tearful episode where the cast learns of her death mid-episode.
+The premiere season of Drag Race Philippines: Slaysian Royale paid several tributes to Caliente, including a tearful episode where the cast learns of her death mid-episode.

 Some drag artists and social commentators received widespread criticism for how they reacted to the news of her death.
 Former Olympic swimmer Sharron Davies attacked the BBC for publishing Caliente's obituary on the grounds that the network publishes "endless drag stories", which resulted in the Green Party deputy leader Zack Polanski publicly criticizing Davies' comments as "disgusting".
 Similarly, Tyra Sanchez, the winner of the second season of Drag Race, was widely criticized after she replied to an ode to Caliente posted by Jaremi Carey with a meme that mocked Caliente for losing her leg prior to her death.
-Friends and family of Caliente condemned Sanchez' statements, and some commentators made connections to how Sanchez had also made similarly controversial remarks about The Vivienne following her sudden death months prior in January 2025.
+Friends and family of Caliente condemned Sanchez's statements, and some commentators made connections to how Sanchez had also made similarly controversial remarks about The Vivienne following her sudden death months prior in January 2025.

 Caliente was inducted to the National LGBTQ Wall of Honor, a monument inside New York City’s Stonewall Inn, in June 2025 alongside seven other transgender advocates.